gesman/bitcoin-payments-for-woocommerce/readme.txt

 1. Clone the git repo or download the zip and extract.
 Move 'bitcoin-sv-payments-for-woocommerce' dir to /wp-content/plugins/
 2. Install "Bitcoin SV Payments for WooCommerce" plugin just like any other Wordpress plugin.
 3. Activate.
+4. Configure plugin with your local ElectrumSV xpub address

 == Screenshots ==